lancehilliard/BusyLight/README.md

 # BusyLight

-If you want to _automatically_ and _visually_ alert others nearby that now might not be the best time to interrupt you, then BusyLight can help.
+If you want to _automatically_ and _visually_ alert others nearby that you're busy, then BusyLight can help.

 So far, it only tracks ongoing calls.
 What else should it track?
 Leave a comment below, and don't forget to smash that "LIKE" bu-- oh wait... wrong platform.